IgA nephropathy: Pathophysiology

 The disease derives its name from deposits of immunoglobulin A (IgA) in a granular pattern in the mesangium (by immunofluorescence), a region of the renal glomerulus.
 The mesangium by light microscopy may be hypercellular and show increased deposition of extracellular matrix proteins.
-In terms of the renal manifestation of Henoch–Schönlein purpura, it has been found that although it shares the same histological spectrum as IgA nephropathy, a greater frequency of severe lesions such as glomerular necrosis and crescents were observed.
+In terms of the renal manifestation of Henoch–Schönlein purpura, it has been found that although it shares the same histological spectrum as IgA nephropathy, a greater frequency of severe lesions such as glomerular necrosis and crescents was observed.
 Correspondingly, HSP nephritis has a higher frequency of glomerular staining for fibrin compared with IgAN, but with an otherwise similar immunofluorescence profile.

-There is no clear known explanation for the accumulation of the IgA.
-Exogenous antigens for IgA have not been identified in the kidney, but it is possible that this antigen has been cleared before the disease manifests itself.
+There is no clear known explanation for the accumulation of IgA.
+Exogenous antigens for IgA have not been identified in the kidney, but this antigen may have been cleared before the disease manifests itself.
 It has also been proposed that IgA itself may be the antigen.

-A recently advanced theory focuses on abnormalities of the IgA1 molecule.
-IgA1 is one of the two immunoglobulin subclasses (the other is IgD) that is O-glycosylated on a number of serine and threonine residues in a special proline-rich hinge region.
-Aberrant glycosylation of IgA appears to lead to polymerisation of the IgA molecules in tissues, especially the glomerular mesangium.
+A recently advanced theory focuses on post-translational abnormalities of the IgA1 molecule of the Type III hypersensitivity type.
+IgA1 is one of the two immunoglobulin subclasses (the other is IgD) that is O-glycosylated on many serine and threonine residues in a special proline-rich hinge region.

+Under-galactosylated IgA1 antibodies bind with IgG antibodies in the blood, and that such IgA1-IgG complexes get deposited in the kidneys, especially the glomerular mesangium, as happens in type III hypersensitivity disorders.
+This is followed by inflammation and hematuria.

 A similar mechanism has been claimed to underlie Henoch–Schönlein purpura, a vasculitis that mainly affects children and can feature renal involvement that is almost indistinguishable from IgA nephritis.
 However, human studies have found that degalactosylation of IgA1 occurs in patients with IgA nephropathy in response only to gut antigen exposures (not systemic), and occurs in healthy people to a lesser extent.
 This strongly suggests degalactosylation of IgA1 is a result of an underlying phenomenon (abnormal mucosal antigen handling) and not the ultimate cause of IgA nephropathy.
-Prevailing evidence suggests that both galactose-deficient o-glycans in the hinge region of IgA1 and synthesis and binding of antibodies against IgA1 are required for immunoglobulin complexes to form and accumulate in glomeruli.
+Prevailing evidence suggests that both galactose-deficient o-glycans in the hinge region of IgA1 and the synthesis and binding of antibodies against IgA1 are required for immunoglobulin complexes to form and accumulate in glomeruli.

 From the fact that IgAN can recur after renal transplant, it can be postulated that the disease is caused by a problem in the immune system rather than the kidney itself.
 Remarkably, the IgA1 that accumulates in the kidney does not appear to originate from the mucosa-associated lymphoid tissue (MALT), which is the site of most upper respiratory tract infections, but from the bone marrow.
 This, too, suggests an immune pathology rather than direct interference by outside agents.